tlevitz/EPU_Generate_Report/README.md

    ```python
    if instrument_model == "TUNDRA-XXX":
    ```
    to contain your serial number in the XXX spot.
-Note that the
+Note that the Tundra has a hyphen after it whereas the Titan does not.

 # Running the Script